brooklabteam/brooklab-resources/Setting-up-Git-GitHub-RStudio.md

 		- Restart RStudio after this point!!
     - Copy the new key
         - copy it in RStudio pop up box OR find the ~/usr/.ssh/id_ed25519 file on your computer and open it in a text editor
-        - copy the text from SHA256…all the way through your email
+        - copy the text from SHA256…all the way through the part with the @ symbol that looks like an email address

 3. **In the terminal**: follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection) to connect git to the new key you just created: